Diptags/pradipta-personal-page/README.md

 ## About Me

-I am Rd Pradipta Gitaya Samiadji (Pradipta), a web enthusiast from Bangladesh, deeply in love with coding and transforming ideas into web applications.
-My expertise lies in the MERN stack, and I'm on a mission to become a modern full stack developer.
+I am Rd Pradipta Gitaya Samiadji (Pradipta), a web enthusiast from Indonesia, deeply in love with coding and transforming ideas into live systems.
+I'm on a mission to become a modern Software Engineer, Writer, and Designer.

 ### Technologies Used 🛠️